dbamman/book-nlp/README.md

 How To Run
 =======

-The main executable class is novels/BookNLP.  `runjava` is a convenience wrapper for executing java (taking care of the classpath, memory, etc.).
+The main executable class is novels/BookNLP.
 To run, execute `./runjava novel/BooksNLP` with the relevant flags below.

 ####Preliminaries